The Giving Account

 Your ability to take itemized deductions may be subject to certain other limitations.
 Please contact your tax advisor to determine your tax deductibility limits.

-Cash equivalents, publicly traded stock, mutual fund shares, bonds, certain private or restricted stock, bitcoin, and select real estate are eligible for contribution to Fidelity Charitable.
+Cash equivalents, publicly traded stock, mutual fund shares, bonds, certain private or restricted stock, and bitcoin are eligible for contribution to Fidelity Charitable.
 We will be glad to discuss proposed contributions with you.
 Please contact us at 800-262-6039 for assistance.

 For an individual Giving Account, Fidelity Charitable will accept contributions from your personal savings or checking accounts with any U.S. bank.
 Your Social Security Number should match the corresponding Social Security Number on your bank account.